bondeluke/code_wars/README.md

 - **Kata:** The name for programming challenge on CodeWars.
 - **Kyu:** Denotes the difficulty level of a Kata.
 The lower the kyu number, the higher the difficulty level.

 You can find my CodeWars profile [here](https://www.codewars.com/users/bondeluke).
-This repository exists to and document my solutions and track my progress.
+This repository exists to document my solutions and track my progress.

 ## Completed Kata
 Here are the Kata I've completed so far, grouped by its kyu ranking.
 Each link leads you to my source code, which includes a link to the problem, my solution, and associated unit tests.